mildpiggy/DEP2/README.md

 devtools::install_github("mildpiggy/DEP2")
 ```

-Please note that DEP2 required an R version higher than 4.1.0.
+Please note that DEP2 requires an R version higher than 4.1.0.
 We
 recommend installing the latest R version from scratch to avoid any
 compatibility issues with dependent packages.
+Additionally, for Apple
-Additionally, for Apple Mac, please make sure to have the
+Mac, please make sure to have the
 [Fortran](https://mac.r-project.org/tools/) compiler installed as it is
 necessary for some dependencies.

 ## Check the suggested packages required in analysis

-By default, DEP2 installs with the essential dependent packages.
+By default, DEP2 is installed with the essential dependent packages.
 However, certain analysis modules may require additional suggested
 packages.
 Users can run the following commands to complete the
 functionality of DEP2: